 Em dashes, which are commonly just called dashes, have four primary functions: emphasize important or essential information, enclose additional information, connect lists with sentences, and create pauses or disruptions in dialogue.
 Visit “How to Insert Special Characters in Microsoft Word” and “How to Find and Replace Special Characters in Microsoft Word” for information on … [Read more...] about How to Use Em Dashes

 Last week, we talked about the five primary uses for colons.
 Today, we'll look at how to use semicolons to connect related sentences and separate run-in list items.
 1. Connect Closely Related Sentences Strengthen or highlight the relationship between two closely related sentences by connecting them with a semicolon rather than dividing them with a period:1 The kitten and the … [Read more...] about How to Use Semicolons

 My last post showed how to create effective bullet points using parallel construction.
 But, when should you actually use bullet points in business writing?
-Bullets are commonly found in resumes, brochures, and on websites.
-These are all good locations; however, the use of bullets is sometimes underutilized in longer documents, such as case studies, white papers, and … [Read more...] about When to Use Bullet Points in Business Writing
+Bullet points frequently appear in resumes, brochures, and on websites.
+These are all good locations; however, bullets tend to be underutilized in longer documents, such as case studies, white papers, and proposals.
+I … [Read more...] about When to Use Bullet Points in Business Writing